 18. Make Android faster with developer options

 There is a much popular way to make an Android device faster by tweaking some settings in the Developer Options.
-However, I apparently don’t like this suggestion as it leaves the device without any special effects.
+However, I personally don’t like this suggestion as it leaves the device without any special effects.

 You can enable Developer Options on Android by going to the About section and tapping the build number five times consecutively.
 Then, you’ll be able to see Developer Options in the Settings.
 You can disable animations on the device.
 Set Window animation scale, Transition animation scale, and Animator duration scale to off.